andylokandy/comp-rs/README.md

 ### 3. Pattern

-In `comp-rs` pattern is supported as it should be.
+In `comp-rs`, pattern is supported as it should be.

 #### Tuple